Dark Mode Light Mode

 Texture and Drape: The Role of Fiber Content

-The texture drape and look of the textile is mostly determined by the fibers that are used.
+The textile’s texture, drape, and look are mostly determined by the fibers used.

 Natural fibers:

-- Naturally cotton and linen is soft and breathable for casual wear and bedding.
+• Cotton and linen are naturally soft and breathable for casual wear and bedding.

-- Silk and wool are luxury smooth and warm, perfect for formal wear and coats for winter.
+• Silk and wool are luxurious, smooth, and warm, perfect for formal wear and coats for winter.

 Synthetic fibers:

-Knowing how fiber content affects texture and performance helps you determine which material is best suited to what you want; a breathable summer dress or a durable sofa cover.
+Knowing how fiber content affects texture and performance helps you determine which material best suits you want; a breathable summer dress or a durable sofa cover.

 Garment Care and Fabric Composition